-In this post, we look at numeracy.
+Let’s look at numeracy.

-Numeracy activity for morning circle:
+Numeracy activity for morning circle

 Using real mini-pumpkins, we:

-- sing the “5 Little Pumpkins” song
+- Sing the “5 Little Pumpkins” song

-- count to 5
+- Count to 5

-- compare “small” and “big” (we compare to our large pumpkin)
+- Compare “small” and “big” (we compare to our large pumpkin)

-Numeracy Song: 5 Little Pumkins
+Numeracy Song: 5 Little Pumpkins